 Besides, Mary becomes a commonplace call.
 However, it is apparent that the list of females who experienced the Lord’s Passion is insufficient and differs from each gospel subculture.
 In any case, we acknowledge that Mary, the mother of James and Jude, became a gift on the ardour and dying of the Lord, and that, within the Gospel of John, not only the Mother of Jesus but also the other ladies who followed her were offered as model believers.

-Jude is referred to as “Thaddaeus” in the Gospels of Mark and Matthew, possibly to distinguish him from the traitor Judas Iscariot because Judas and Jude are the same name in both Aramaic (Yehuda) and Greek (Cloudas).
+Jude is referred to as “Thaddaeus” in the Gospels of Mark and Matthew, possibly to distinguish him from the traitor Judas Iscariot because Judas and Jude are the same names in both Aramaic (Yehuda) and Greek (Cloudas).
 In certain early copies of Matthew’s Gospel, Jude is sometimes referred to as “Lebbaeus.”

 The name “Thaddaeus” appears to be derived from the Aramaic phrase Taddal, which means “the broad-chested (beneficent or courageous) man,” whereas “Lebbaeus,” derived from the Hebrew phrase Feb (heart), means “hearty” or “of the heart,” implying that each name may be distinct ways of pronouncing nearly the same thing.
 Being Jesus’ cousin, Jude should have been born and raised near the Lord.

 They both resided in or around Nazareth (Mark 6:3).
 Although we don’t know which was born first, they should be around the same age.
-Both of them most likely performed together inside the house of Joseph or Alphaeus; both of them frequently went to synagogue offerings with their parents; each of them stretched out to life, to the splendour of the Galilean fields, to the melody of the birds, to the sentiments of puberty.
+Both of them most likely performed together inside the house of Joseph or Alphaeus; both of them frequently went to synagogue offerings with their parents; each of them stretched out to life, to the splendor of the Galilean fields, to the melody of the birds, to the sentiments of puberty.